-Program "Multichannel frequency comparator" (the Program) is designed to control the multichannel frequency comparator of following models: VCH315, VCH-315M, VCH033.
+Program "Multichannel frequency comparator" (the Program) is designed to control the precision frequency comparator VCH-314 and multichannel frequency comparator of following models: VCH315, VCH-315M.
 The program provides processing and keeping of the measurement results of the phase difference, frequency difference and frequency instability.

-Frequency comparator VCH315, VCH-315M or VCH033 (the Comparator) is designed to measure the relative frequency difference and frequency signals instability of the time and frequency standards.
-It contains eight identical measuring channels and performs high precision phase and frequency comparison.
+Frequency comparator VCH314, VCH315, VCH-315M (the Comparator) is designed to measure the relative frequency difference and frequency signals instability of the time and frequency standards.
+It contains identical measuring channels and performs high precision phase and frequency comparison.